agsb/immu/docs/HowBranch.md

 (in progress)

-# Branch
+# Branchs

-In Forth, all custon controls uses BRANCH and ?BRANCH for change the sequential execution, but the offset is absolute or relative ?
+In Forth, all custon controls uses BRANCH and ZBRANCH for change the sequential execution, but the offset is absolute or relative ?

 __the FIG-FORTH PDP-11, 1980, uses relative branching " ADD (IP), IP "__